 |Tools of the Trade used to carry on business activity||$5,000||$2,500|

 The application of exemptions can sometimes be tricky and it always best to seek legal advice.
-Unfortunately we have all seen the cases where Debtors failed to properly plan and apply exemptions and ended up losing far more value in property than it would have cost to seek competent legal counsel.
+Unfortunately, we have all seen the cases where Debtors failed to properly plan and apply for exemptions and ended up losing far more value in property than it would have cost to seek competent legal counsel.
 The changes in Arizona law are a huge step in the right direction but making sure that your property is properly protected is more important than ever.